How to Choose a Surgical Specialist for Dental Implants

 The ADA recognizes only Oral and Maxillofacial surgeons and Periodontists as surgical specialists.

 Oral and Maxillofacial Surgeons frequently perform wisdom tooth extraction, orthognathic jaw surgery, dental implants, and even facial reconstruction procedures.
 Some OMS surgeons also perform aesthetic procedures in facial plastic surgery.
-After dental school, OMS surgeons undergo a minimum of 4 years of training within a hospital residency program.
+After dental school, oral and maxillofacial surgeons undergo a minimum of 4 years of training within a hospital residency program.

 Periodontists can treat and diagnose periodontal disease.
 They are also trained in dental implant placement, bone grafting, cosmetic periodontal surgery and oral inflammation treatment.
 After dental school, Periodontists undergo three years of specialty education and surgical training.